Jan. 6 rioter apologizes to officers after House testimony

 Ayres, who was not accused of any violence or destruction on Jan.
 6, said he worked for a cabinet company in northeast Ohio for 20 years, but lost his job and sold his home after the riot.
 He was joined by his wife at the hearing.

 After the hearing, Ayres approached officers in the committee room who have testified about being verbally and physically attacked by the angry mob.
-Ayres apologized for his actions to Capitol Police Officers Aquilino Gonell and Harry Dunn, Metropolitan Police Officer Daniel Hodges and former Metro officer Michael Fanone.
+Ayres apologized for his actions to Capitol Police Officers Aquilino Gonell and Harry Dunn, Metropolitan Police Officer Daniel Hodges and former MPD officer Michael Fanone.

 The officers appeared to have different responses to Ayres’ attempt to make amends.

-Fanone told The Associated Press that his apology was not necessary because “it doesn’t do s— for me.”
-Hodges said on CNN that he accepted his apology, adding that “you have to believe that there are people out there who can change.”
+Fanone told The Associated Press that the apology was not necessary because “it doesn’t do s— for me.”
+Hodges said on CNN that he accepted the apology, adding that “you have to believe that there are people out there who can change.”

-Gonell, who recently found out that the injuries he succumbed on Jan.
-6 won’t allow him to be a part of the force any longer, said he accepted the sentiment from Ayres, but that it doesn’t amount to much.
+Gonell, who recently found out that the injuries he succumbed to on Jan.
+6 won’t allow him to be a part of the force any longer, said he accepted the sentiment from Ayres, but it doesn’t amount to much.

 “He still has to answer for what he did legally.
 And to his God.
 So it’s up to him,” the former sergeant said.